How Has COVID-19 Changed The Event Industry?

 Gone are the days of one or two cubicles with people cramming into toilets that are frankly too few and unclean.
 Toilets will need to be cleaned regularly and possibly even sanitized between uses.
 This means that event planners will need to provide additional toilets for patrons.
 Additionally, many events may move outside, where it is easier to comply with Covid requirements, and toilet hire is going to prove invaluable in ensuring adequate provision of facilities.

 Event organizers will need to provide additional PPE to both staff and attendees.
 For example, all those serving food and drinks will need to wear face masks or visors, Perspex safety screens will need to be put up at bars, and patrons will need to be offered disposable facemasks.
+Some event planners are taking safety precautions to another level with onsite Covid tests.
+Corporate Covid testing in Sacramento can screen all attendees at the door, helping prevent an active case of Covid-19 from entering the venue.

 Social Distancing Measures